RiftValleySoftware/RVS_PersistentPrefs/README.md

 Although not required, it's a good idea to make the subclass [Key-Value Observant](https://developer.apple.com/documentation/swift/cocoa_design_patterns/using_key-value_observing_in_swift).
 You do this by writing accessor calculated properties, and declaring them `@objc dynamic`. `RVS_PersistentPrefs` derives from [NSObject](https://developer.apple.com/documentation/objectivec/nsobject), so there should be no issues.

+You can also directly observe the `RVS_PersistentPrefs.values` property.
+It will change when ANY pref is changed (so might not be suitable for "pick and choose" observation).

 In some of the included test harness apps, we will use KVO.

 USAGE